lannah2/MCA-2024/week2.md

 Completely wrong rhythms

-Possibly due to the quality of the pdf
+These errors may be due to the quality of the pdf, or the integrity of the software in its understanding of musical notation.